 To the right of the entrance stairs (15 steps with railing) is a lift that takes you directly into the foyer.

 The building is accessible via four staircases with railings.
 All exhibition rooms are accessible by wheelchair or pushchair via two lifts.
-The lifts are located in the side stairwell to the left of the main entrance and in the rear stairwell on the west side of the building behind the "Freiraum".
+One lift is located directly in the foyer, another in the side stairwell behind the vestibule.

 There is occasional seating in the exhibition rooms.
 Folding chairs are available in the foyer.
 If required, we are happy to provide wheelchairs free of charge.
 Please ask our staff.
 If you would like to take a break, you can do so in our museum café "Destille" (1st floor) or in the "Freiraum" (ground floor).

 We want you to come to us safely and find your way through the MK&G well.
 We are working on descriptive and tactile services.

 All traffic lights leading to MK&G from Hauptbahnhof Süd and from the ZOB bus stop are equipped with sound signals and tactile elements.